erosespinola/boilerplate-nodejs/README.md

 ### boilerplate-nodejs

 Basic setup for a Node JS project.
 This includes:
-- NodeJS
+- node.js
-- Express
+- express
-- Jest
+- jest